IBehave3/acp_research/README.md

-// FIXME: put instructions on creating db in mongodb

 # acp_research
 acp_research is an API built with Rust and MongoDb to store and analyze data.

 ## Installation
-Tested is using an LTS Ubuntu OS
+Tested using an Ubuntu LTS 22
 Use the rust book guide https://doc.rust-lang.org/book/ch01-01-installation.html#installation Use the mongodb site to https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu